thorgeirk11/BigDataProject1/src/README.txt

 finger table for lookup and the other uses the doubly linked list.
 In our experiments we show the efficency of each.

+Our implementation handles data replication by copying the data to n succeeding servers.
+New servers get data from existing servers and existing servers reduce their key space range and remove the data entries that lay outside the new range.

 The main funciton takes in parameters:
   -s Number of initial servers in the network.
 Default is 10.